Priorities for the 43rd Provincial Government

 The Ontario grain and oilseed sector is a foundational sector to Ontario’s innovative agri-food industry and its post-pandemic economic recovery.
-Here are Grain Farmers of Ontario’s priorities going into the provincial election:
+Here are Grain Farmers of Ontario’s priorities for the 43rd provincial government:

 Grain Farmers of Ontario’s election priorities have proven results: